-This post is part of our Happy New Year, Healthy Kids series, with 20 expert bloggers weighing in about their best tips for raising happy, healthy kids in 2015!
-For the rest of the month, this series of posts will cover everything from creativity and sleep to social development and nutrition (and much more!).
+This post is part of our Happy New Year, Healthy Kids series, with 20 expert bloggers weighing in about their best tips for raising happy, healthy kids!
+This series of posts will cover everything from creativity and sleep to social development and nutrition (and much more!).
 Click here to learn more!

 We’ve been thinking a lot lately about the recent research we’ve been reading regarding the importance of unstructured play for kids.
 Studies say that free play may correlate with better executive functioning in kids and that unstructured play is essential for physical, social, and emotional well-being.
 Studies have also found that people who recall having plenty of free time during childhood enjoy high levels of social success as adults.